 This feature allows for a Reverse Load or negative load alarm, as opposed to the normal alarms that are based on positive load.
-This feature is described in greater detail later in the manual.

 EXTERNAL POWER SUPPLY OPTIONS

 There are two different configurations for the external power supply that feed the RLG-2 and RLG-4 Loadgards.
 These include the 24 VDC version, designated RLG-2DC and RLG-4DC, and the 110/220 VAC version, designated RLG-2AC and RLG-4AC.